 Overview of UCLA

 UCLA's research portfolio includes a wide range of biomedical research projects as well as research in other sciences, humanities, and social sciences.
-UCLA ranks among the top institutions in research funding with $1.03 billion awarded for FY 2014-15 with $412,442,275 of the total being awarded for research involving human subjects; The Neuropsychiatric Institute received the most number of awards and the most amount of award dollars.
+UCLA ranks among the top institutions in research funding with 1.427 billion awarded for FY 2019-20.

 Founded in 1919, UCLA is one of ten campuses of the public University of California (UC) system, and one of the five campuses with a medical center.
 The major academic units are the College of Letters and Sciences and the 11 professional schools of Medicine, Nursing, Dentistry, Public Health, Arts and Architecture, Education and Information Studies, Engineering and Applied Science, Law, Management, Public Affairs and Theater, Film and Television.